A person’s arms may go numb while they sleep due to their sleeping posture. However, a numb arm at night may also result from underlying nerve damage.

 People also tend to describe paresthesia as a feeling of pins and needles, crawling skin, or numbness.
 Another common description is that the area has fallen asleep.

 Paresthesia can occur at any time, with no warning.
 While the sensation may be uncomfortable, it is usually painless.

-Cases of positional paresthesia are harmless and generally occur when a nerve is under sustained pressure.
-The sensation should go away after a person changes positions.
+Cases of positional paresthesia are typically harmless and generally occur when a nerve is under sustained pressure.
+The sensation

 The following medical conditions can also cause paresthesia in the arms:

-However, many other factors can cause nerve damage that results in a sensation of the arms, hands, legs, or feet falling asleep.
+Many factors can cause nerve damage that results in a sensation of numbness in the arms, hands, legs, or feet.

 - autoimmune disorders